Aladdin Sane: Title and artwork

 The title is a pun on "A Lad Insane", which at one point was expected to be the title.
 When writing the album during the tour, it was under the working title Love Aladdin Vein, which Bowie said at the time felt right, but decided to change it partly due to its drug connotations.

 The cover artwork features a shirtless Bowie with red hair and a red-and-blue lightning bolt splitting his face in two while a teardrop runs down his collarbone.
 It was shot in January 1973 by Brian Duffy in his north London studio.
-Duffy would later photograph the sleeves for Lodger (1979) and Scary Monsters (and Super Creeps) (1980).
-In an effort to ensure RCA promoted the album extensively, Defries was determined to make the cover as costly as possible.
+In an effort to ensure RCA promoted the album extensively, Bowie's manager Tony Defries was determined to make the cover as costly as possible.
 He insisted on an unprecedented seven-colour system, rather than the usual four.
 The image was the most expensive cover art ever made at the time.
-The make-up designer for the shoot was artist Pierre Laroche, who remained Bowie's make-up artist for the remainder of the 1973 tour and the Pin Ups cover shoot.
+The make-up designer was artist Pierre Laroche, who remained Bowie's make-up artist for the remainder of the 1973 tour and the Pin Ups cover shoot.
 Cann writes that Duffy and Laroche copied the lightning bolt from a National Panasonic rice-cooker in the studio.
 The make-up was completed with a "deathly purple wash", which Cann believes, together with Bowie's closed eyes, evoke a "death mask".
 The final photo was selected from a group featuring Bowie looking directly at the camera.
 These photos later became a signature image of the V&A's David Bowie Is exhibition.
 The shoot was the only time Bowie wore the design on his face, but it was later used for hanging backdrops at live performances.